PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 #### Palette generation functions (Waher.Script.Fractals)

 The following functions can be used to randomly create color palettes.
 The functions are available in the `Waher.Script.Fractals` library.
+In an interactive script environment, clicking on the resulting graphs will zoom into the fractal, unless otherwise stated.

 | Function           | Description | Example |
 |--------------------|-------------|---------|